accessibilitysupported/a11ysupport.io/documentation/architecture.md

 The build process:

 * loops over each feature, test, and assertion, combining them and adding empty at/browser combinations where none have been defined
-* bubbles support data from the the `output` object all the way to the `feature` object, creating matching support strings along the way
+* bubbles support data from each command `result` object all the way to the `feature` object, creating matching support strings along the way
 * outputs all of this generated data to the `/build/` directory.

 This built data makes coding the frontend easy.
 The frontend itself does not contain any logic around filling in gaps of support data or bubbling information.